 How to Get Your Inheritance Sooner

-As you can see, it can take months or even years before an heir will receive the money their loved one intended for them to have.
+As you can see, it can take days, weeks or possibly years before an heir will receive the money their loved one intended for them to have.
 There is a way you can get access to your inheritance before probate closes.
 A probate cash advance will give you a portion of your inheritance right away, no matter how long probate takes.
 A cash advance company will provide the funding to you based on the dollar amount of the inheritance you are supposed to receive.
 There is no other obligation from you, and it doesn’t matter about your current financial situation.
 While there are other options, such as a probate loan or loans on estates, a cash advance is often the better option for heirs and less expensive.

 The Benefits of Probate Cash Advance Inheritance Funding

 If you need money right away to maintain or improve your life and you have an inheritance tied up in the probate process, a cash advance may be the best way to get your funds now.
 You could take out an inheritance loan or use credit cards to get money, but you will pay interest and need to make monthly payments on the heir loan.
 A cash advance doesn’t require either of these.
-Some of the main benefits of a cash advance for inheritance funding include the following:
+Some of the main values of a cash advance for inheritance funding include the following:

 Another benefit of an advance on inheritance is the fact that you do not need to have a great credit history or even good credit now to qualify.
 A person with bad credit may still be eligible for a probate cash advance.
 Qualification and rates don’t depend on your employment or income or any other factor about you other than your inheritance.
-Perhaps the most important benefit of a cash advance against your inheritance is that the advance is non-recourse.
+Perhaps the most important benefit of a cash advance based on your inheritance is that the advance is non-recourse.
 This means that you are not responsible for paying the finance company.
 If something happens to the estate and no money is left to pay the cash advance, the company loses out instead of you.
 If it is delayed for years, they must wait to receive payment.
 The finance company cannot come after you for the money.
 Once they receive payment directly from the estate, any amount left over will be distributed to you as stated in the will or by the court.
 Most cash advance companies are able to provide nationwide funding even if you live in another state.
 They may be licensed in New York or Rhode Island while the estate is in North Dakota and the heir is in South Dakota or North Carolina.
 However, the process of getting your money is just as quick and simple as if you lived in NY as well.

 Cost of a Cash Advance